henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 To handle situations where data packets are failed to sent or `ACK` packets are not well received by `wSender`, a 500 milliseconds **retransmission timer** will be implemented to automatically retransmit unacknowledged packets.
 Specifically, when `wSender` transmits all packets in the current window, it starts the timer and waits for `ACK`s.
 If all `ACK`s are received within 500 milliseconds, we should move the window forward to the unsent packets, reset the timer, and send the new packets in the window.
 Otherwise, if the timer exceeds 500 milliseconds and `wSender` does not receive all `ACK`s from `wReceiver`, the window moves forward to the first packet that needs to be re-transmitted, then we reset the timer, and send all packets in the current window.

 ### Reliable Transfer Situations
 Under various network abnormal environments, `wSender` is required to ensure reliable data transfer.
-The tested conditions are outlined in the [autograder](#ag) section.
+The tested conditions are outlined in the [Test Cases Clarifications](#1-3) section.

 ### Running `wSender`
 `wSender` should be invoked as follows: